fatcatdog/fatcatdog.github.io/my-app/src/blogRepo/javascriptAndTheBrowser/index.md

 <img height="400" src="../javascriptAndTheBrowser/allStaticFiles.png" alt="Lots of files in our sources tab">

 My website, fatcatdog.github.io, is built with React's Create React App framework.
 If you look at a Create React App's configuration files, there is a lot going on.
 To be honest, i don't understand what all the different properties and settings are doing.
-Create React App definitly saved time in building this website though.
+Tools like "Create React App" help save developers time in building their sites.

 ## Lets try execute some JavaScript in Chrome Dev Tools